nikimhenderson/Module-18-challenge/README.md

 1. Clean your data
 2. Design 2-5 visualizations for each discovered phenomenon
 3. Use your visualizations to design a dashboard for each phenomenon
-4. Create a dynamic map that shows how each station's popularity changes over time
+4. Create a dynamic map
 5. Create a tableau story that brings together the visualizations, maps and dashboards
 6. Deploy on Tableau Public